Melbourne Electrician Follows COVID-19 Health and Safety Protocol

 To do this, we keep up to date with the latest COVID-19 information and advice to ensure that any action taken is appropriate.
 This includes closely monitoring the information provided by the Australian Government Department of Health, the Smartraveller website and advice from state or territory government agencies, including health departments and WHS regulators.

-According to Safe Work Australia, what control measures will be reasonably practicable will depend on the work being carried out by workers and particular workplaces.
+According to Safe Work Australia, what reasonably practicable measures will depend on the work being carried out by workers and particular workplaces.
 But generally, we should:

-• determine appropriate control measures in consultation with workers, their representatives and taking account of official information sources
+• determine appropriate risk control measures in consultation with workers and their representatives and take account of official information sources

 • implement those measures and clearly communicate them to all workers, including providing clear direction and guidance about what is expected of workers